 16. I have about 17 things happening in my head at all times.
 Picket fences neither picket, nor do they fence.
 That’s odd…

 17. I can game/ play Lego/ etc. for hours – without being distracted.
 Actually, I just “look” like I can’t be distracted.
 My distractions while gaming are limited to the basic sensory inputs of vision and hearing.
 Also, games provide high-intensity immediate positive reinforcement (remember what I said earlier about positives?).
 The split-second I press a button or move a controller, I get a reinforcement of noise and light.
 And sorry, as humans, our evolution has only gotten us so far – we are arguably the most highly evolved creatures on the planet, yet we are still shut down at a cognitive level by shiny things and jingly noises.
 Really, we are cats (again) v. laser pointers.
 My ADHD is highly satisfied by immediate positive reinforcement.
-Your math test or Social Studies project is simply no match for a loud and shiny pixels.
+Your math test or Social Studies project is simply no match for a loud noise and shiny pixels.

 18. I know that I drive you and my classmates bananas sometimes, and I wish I didn’t, but I am young, my brain hasn’t finished baking yet, and as I said, my brain is different.
 So, please be patient, I am under construction.
 You have to break some eggs, and so on…